 Formed September 15 December 1932

-The Sons of The American Legion is a legally constituted program of the American Legion, instituted and recognized by official action of the American legion’s National Executive Committee.
+The Sons of the American Legion is a legally constituted program of the American Legion, instituted and recognized by official action of the American Legion’s National Executive Committee.

-All male descendants, adopted sons, and stepsons of members of The American Legion, and such male descendants of veterans who died in service during World War I, and December 7, 1941, to date, as set forth in Article IV, Section 1, of the National Constitution of The American Legion, or who died subsequent to their honorable discharge from such service, are eligible for membership in the Sons of The American Legion.
+All male descendants, adopted sons, and stepsons of members of the American Legion, and such male descendants of veterans who died in service during World War I, and December 7, 1941 to date, as set forth in Article IV, Section 1, of the National Constitution of the American Legion, or who died subsequent to their honorable discharge from such service, are eligible for membership in the Sons of the American Legion.

-The Sons organization is divided into detachments at the state level and squadrons at the local level.
+The organization is divided into detachments at the state level and squadrons at the local level.
 A squadron pairs with a local American Legion post.
-Squadron’s campaigns place an emphasis on preserving American traditions and values, improving the quality of life for our nation’s children, caring for veterans and their families, and teaching the fundamentals of good citizenship.
+Squadrons' campaigns place an emphasis on preserving American traditions and values, improving the quality of life for our nation’s children, caring for veterans and their families, and teaching the fundamentals of good citizenship.

-The S.A.L has a program called “The Ten Ideals” which teaches the elements of patriotism, health, knowledge, training, honor, faith, helpfulness, courtesy, reverence, and comradeship.
-If a member completes this program; they are eligible to continue with the advanced program called “The Five-Point Program of Service” which instructs members on patriotism, citizenship, discipline, leadership, and Legionism.
+The S.A.L. has a program called The Ten Ideals which teaches the elements of patriotism, health, knowledge, training, honor, faith, helpfulness, courtesy, reverence, and comradeship.
+Any member who completes this program becomes eligible to continue with the advanced program called The Five-Point Program of Service which instructs members on patriotism, citizenship, discipline, leadership, and Legionism.

-- Marksmanship.
-The American Legion Junior Shooting Sports program combines basic marksmanship, qualification awards and air rifle competition to participants through age 18.
+- Marksmanship — The American Legion Junior Shooting Sports program combines basic marksmanship, qualification awards, and air rifle competition to participants through age 18.
 USA Shooting (the national governing body for Olympic shooting) and the National Rifle Association recognize this program as one of the premier youth marksmanship events in the country.

 Legionnaires on the supervisory committee serve primarily as counselors for the squadron’s leadership.

-One can follow current programs and events through the S.A.L.
-Facebook social media page, or the Post 179 monthly newsletter, the “Post Citizen”.
+One may follow current programs and events through the S.A.L.
+Facebook social media page, or the Post 179 monthly newsletter, the Post Citizen.

-“Proud possessors of a priceless heritage, we male descendants of veterans of the Great Wars, associate ourselves together as "Sons of The American Legion" for the following purposes:
+“Proud possessors of a priceless heritage, we male descendants of veterans of the Great Wars associate ourselves together as Sons of the American Legion for the following purposes:

-To uphold and defend the Constitution of the United States of America; to maintain law and order; to foster and perpetuate a true spirit of Americanism; to preserve the memories of our former members and the association of our members and our forefathers in all wars; to inculcate a sense of individual obligation to the Community, State and Nation; to combat the autocracy of both the classes and the masses; to make right the master of might; to promote peace and good will on earth; to safeguard and transmit to posterity the principles of justice, freedom and democracy, to consecrate and sanctify our friendship by our devotion to mutual helpfulness; to adopt in letter and spirit all of the great principles for which The American Legion stands; and to assist in carrying on for God and Country.”
+To uphold and defend the Constitution of the United States of America; to maintain law and order; to foster and perpetuate a true spirit of Americanism; to preserve the memories of our former members and the association of our members and our forefathers in all wars; to inculcate a sense of individual obligation to the Community, State and Nation; to combat the autocracy of both the classes and the masses; to make right the master of might; to promote peace and good will on Earth; to safeguard and transmit to posterity the principles of justice, freedom, and democracy; to consecrate and sanctify our friendship by our devotion to mutual helpfulness; to adopt in letter and spirit all of the great principles for which the American Legion stands; and to assist in carrying on for God and Country.”

 Squadron 179 Officers

-|CHAPLAIN||Edgar Seegers, Jr.|
+|Squadron Commander||Eddy Seegers, Jr.|